Orange Walk People's Stadium

 Orange Walk People's Stadium is a multi-purpose stadium in Orange Walk, Belize.
-It is used mostly for football matches and was the home stadium to Juventus in the Belize Premier Football League of the Football Federation of Belize (before moving to Louisiana Football Field) as well as horse racing.
-Before 2011, it also served as the home stadium to San Felipe Barcelona, also in BPFL.
+It is primarily used for football matches and was the home stadium for Juventus in the Belize Premier Football League of the Football Federation of Belize before they moved to Louisiana Football Field.
+It has also hosted horse racing events.
+Prior to 2011, it served as the home stadium for San Felipe Barcelona, also in the BPFL.

 The stadium holds 4,500 people.

 In 2022, the stadium began hosting games for Progresso FC.